rlrightleft/learn-SQL-MySQL/sqlzoo/5_SUM_and_COUNT.md

 ---

 ## Problem 8
 For each subject show how many years have had prizes awarded.
+`nobel(yr, subject, winner)`

 **My Solution:**